mikegarts/ml-blog/index.md

 ---

 * [Mit deep learning](http://introtodeeplearning.com/) course.
 A free and quick course with colab notebooks as exercises.
-This course one uses tensorflow.
 One of the exercises included a sequential RNN to generate music based on this course.
 Here's what LSTM RNN can generate after a quick training on a few musical files and then fine tuning (transfer learning) to a genre: